-In response to COVID-19, College of the Redwoods moved the majority of its courses online to protect health and safety.
+In response to COVID-19, College of the Redwoods moved to protect the health and safety of our students and staff.
 As the faculty and students adjust to this change, clear communication about student needs will help everyone be successful.
 Please let me know about any specific challenges or technology limitations that might affect your participation in class.
 I want every student to thrive.